 - Integrate evidence, clinical experience, and patient values and preferences

-- Deliver expert chiropractic adjustments, manipulation and other manual treatments
+- Deliver expert chiropractic adjustments, manipulation and other manual care

 - Embody a tradition of caring, effectiveness and patient satisfaction